termly/apidocs/endpoints/documents_preview.md

 # Example 2

-Multiple accounts and documents in each account and one document cannot be found
+Multiple accounts and documents in each account and one document cannot be found.

 ## Request